No. 12 Oregon downs USC 79-70 in double OT - WHIZ News

+“I was watching the point guard’s eyes.
+I was watching everybody’s eyes.
+So I knew where they were going to pass the ball,” Duarte said.
+“So I took that as an advantage.”

-With 24 points and seven assists, Pritchard became the first player in the Pac-12 to reach 1,500 career points, 600 assists and 500 rebounds.
+Oregon teammate Payton Pritchard added 24 points and seven assists, becoming the first Pac-12 player to reach 1,500 career points, 600 assists and 500 rebounds.
 When the achievement was noted on the video scoreboard at Matthew Knight Arena in the second half, the crowd gave the senior guard a standing ovation.

 Oregon (16-4, 5-2) led by 11 in the second half but USC rallied with a 17-2 run to take a 62-58 lead, capped by Jonah Mathews’ 3-pointer with 1:24 left.